wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 ## The Rain Shadow divide

-Today, the <strong>98th Meridian</strong> is shown by the green line in this map from <a target="_blank" href="https://www.youtube.com/watch?v=ki-hoy-3ea8&t=7m50s">VIDEO</a> (using <a target="_blank" href="https://blackmarble.gsfc.nasa.gov/">NASA's BlackMarble satellite images of the nigh sky worldwide</a>):<br />
+<a target="_blank" href="https://www.youtube.com/watch?v=ki-hoy-3ea8&t=7m50s">VIDEO</a>: 80% of Americans live East of the <strong>98th Meridian</strong>, as shown by a green straight line overlaid this map from <a target="_blank" href="https://blackmarble.gsfc.nasa.gov/">NASA's BlackMarble satellite images of the nigh sky worldwide</a>:<br />
 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1672456116/usa-frontier-1920x1080_a2urp2.jpg"><img alt="usa-frontier-1920x1800.jpg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1672456116/usa-frontier-1920x1080_a2urp2.jpg"></a>

-"80% of Americans live East of that green line, which defines the extent wet storms reach from the East.
-That line also defines the limit of the "rain shadow" where the tall Rocky Mountains (West of <a target="_blank" href="https://www.google.com/maps/place/Denver,+CO/@39.7584783,-113.8531857,5z/">Denver, Colorado</a>) which blocks moisture from the Pacific West."
+That green line down the middle of America defines the extent wet storms reach from the East.
+That line also defines the "Rain Shadow" where the tall Rocky Mountains (West of <a target="_blank" href="https://www.google.com/maps/place/Denver,+CO/@39.7584783,-113.8531857,5z/">Denver, Colorado</a>) which blocks moisture from the Pacific West.

-When geologist John Westly Powell identified this phenomenon in 1890, that natural line was at the 100th Meridian (vs. 98th today).
+When geologist John Westly Powell identified this phenomenon across the "pairies" in 1890, that natural line was at the 100th Meridian (vs. 98th today).
 Since then, "Climate change" continues to shift to the East.
 So expect less rain from Winnapeg (Canada) to Forth Worth, Ausin, and San Antonio Texas.
 Also impact will be agriculture around Winnipeg (Manitoba, Canada), Fargo, Sioux Falls, Omaha, Lincoln, Wichita, Oklahoma City.

-## Highway Refueling and ReCharging
+<a name="freeways"></a>

-Notice the US interstate highway numbering system:
+## US interstate highways

+East-west interstate highway numbers end with 0.<br />
+North-South interstate highway numbers end with 5.

 <img alt="East-West" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1660663003/roadtrip-usa-east-west-hwy_dovluc.jpg">

 <img alt="North-South" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1660662994/roadtrip-usa-north-south-hwy_sontf7.jpg">

+## Refueling and ReCharging

 The number of <a target="_blank" href="https://www.tesla.com/supercharger">Tesla Supercharger locations</a> jumped to <a target="_blank" href="https://en.wikipedia.org/wiki/Tesla_Supercharger">2,966 in Q2 2021 from 1,587 at Q1 2019:<br />
 <img alt="map tesla charging stations 650x334-c59" width="650" height="334" src="https://cloud.githubusercontent.com/assets/300046/17037278/538ea0f8-4f4d-11e6-907a-6a0b65a807e5.jpg"></a>